-Explains what customer notifications are, how to enable them, how to delay them, how to view notification statuses, and resend notification emails in ShipStation.
+Explains what customer notifications are, how to enable and delay them, how to view notification statuses, and resend notification emails in ShipStation.

 ShipStation can send two types of customer notification emails to your customers: